In 2013 the ninety-nine-year-old West 7th Street Bridge over the Clear Fork of the Trinity River was torn down and replaced by a new bridge.

 Old postcards show the streetcar tracks and the river under the bridge’s single arch.

-Yellow line shows the bend of the original river channel before 1954.
+Yellow line shows the bend of the original river channel under the single arch before 1954.

-New piers and beams of the old bridge built in 1954 over the new channel.
+New piers and beams built in 1954 to extend the old bridge over the 1954 channel.

 Rust in peace, old bridge.
 Maybe your replacement will make it to one hundred.